Pranav941/house-ambience/README.md

 ## Usage

   Step 1 : Open main.ino on your Arduino IDE\
-  Step 2 : Install FastLED & Unified Sensors by AdaFruit\
+  Step 2 : Install "FastLED" & "Unified Sensors" by AdaFruit\
-  Step 3 : Enter the number of LEDs on your strip on the 4th line (*Change data pins according to your prefrence if needed*)\
+  Step 3 : Enter the number of LEDs on your strip on the 4th line (*You can change data pins according to your prefrence*)\
-  Step 4 : Select the right Com port via Tools\
+  Step 4 : Select the right Com port via 'Tools'\
   Step 5 : Make the right connections *(Check figure below)*\
-  Step 5 : Hit Upload
+  Step 5 : Hit "Upload"

   #### Note : After use disconnect the power supply jumper cable to LED Strip & Sensor to avoid any unwanted issues